pagkly/Zed/Investopedia3/Deferred Compensation.md

 ## Non-Qualifying Deferred Compensation Plans From the Employee Perspective

 NQDCs are contractual agreements between employers and employees, so while their possibilities are limited by laws and regulations, they are more flexible than qualified plans.
-For example, an NQDC might include a [non-compete clause](https://www.investopedia.com/terms/n/noncompete-agreement.asp).
+For example, an NQDC might include a [[non-compete clause]](https://www.investopedia.com/terms/n/noncompete-agreement.asp).

 Compensation is usually paid out when the employee retires, although payout can also begin on a fixed date, upon a change in ownership of the company, or due to disability, death or a (strictly defined) emergency.
 Depending on the terms of the contract, deferred compensation might be retained by the company if the employee is fired, defects to a competitor or otherwise forfeits the benefit.
 Early distributions on NQDC plans trigger heavy [IRS](https://www.investopedia.com/terms/i/irs.asp) penalties.